kensiprell/grails-drools/README.md

 ### Drools Rule Files

-Changes to rule files will not be available until the application is restarted.
+Changes to rule files will be reloaded in development mode if you start the application with:

+    grails -reloading run-app

 Changing the `grails.plugin.drools.drlFileLocation` option could affect the `packages` property for a `KieBase`.
 For example, for the option